Do you use pulse for TIG Welding?

 The ability to tig weld aluminum on AC.

 AC TIG has been the missing piece.
 The one thing that requires you to buy another welder in order to be able to tig weld aluminum

 All that has changed now.
-One welder really can handle all the welding needs for a whole lot of shops.
+This is one of a few welding machines available now that can handle all the welding needs for a whole lot of shops.

 The Miller Multimatic 220 multiprocess welder does high frequency start tig welding on both AC and DC …